 Write what you know.
 First law of writers everywhere.
 For struggling film student George Lucas circa 1968, this would prove to be invaluable advice—at least according to the alternate history of this week’s short, George Lucas in Love.

-Being a fan of Star Wars and George Lucas, generally helps in enjoying the film but the ubiquity of Star Wars in our culture means you don’t have to stay up at night dreaming about original, “pre-enhanced” Star Wars HD-DVD’s to enjoy the film by any means.
-The filmmaking itself is far from amateurish, the film won many festival awards in its initial run, and the director Joe Nussbaum, has finally broken into Hollywood, directing the new Amanda Bynes vehicle, Sydney White that comes out later this month.
+Being a fan of Star Wars and George Lucas generally helps in enjoying the film but the ubiquity of Star Wars in our culture means you don’t have to stay up at night dreaming about original, “pre-enhanced” Star Wars HD-DVD’s to enjoy the film by any means.
+The filmmaking itself is far from amateurish: the film won many festival awards in its initial run, and the director Joe Nussbaum has finally broken into Hollywood, directing the new Amanda Bynes vehicle, Sydney White, that comes out later this month.
 Congrats to Joe!
-I won’t see that movie but thanks for George Lucas in Love!
+I won’t be watching that movie but thanks for George Lucas in Love!